Nobi3110/connection-lookup/README.md

 ## Support

-Check the following if the app is not working:
+If the app is not working, check the following:

-1. Sheet name matches exactly
+1. The Google Sheet tab name matches exactly
-2. Column name matches exactly
+2. The column header matches exactly
-3. Apps Script deployment is complete
+3. The Apps Script was deployed as a web app
-4. Web app URL is correctly pasted into the HTML file
+4. The generated URL was pasted into `index.html`
-5. Correct Google account is being used
+5. You are signed in with the correct Google account